FAQ

 If you have questions concerning charges on your account, please contact the Central Circulation Desk (434-979-7151 x2).

-• Most in-print materials (include playaways, audio): List Price
+• Most materials: List Price

 • Magazines: $3:00